isomerpages/moe-christchurchsec/_our-experience/Special Learning Programmes/National Digital Learning Programme.md

 3.&nbsp;**Option B:**&nbsp;Parents can disable the DMA after school hours

-More details on the three DMA options can be found under “**Other Resources**”.

 Should you wish to change your child’s / ward’s DMA After-School options, you can submit the request via the link previously sent in PG.